njh/delphyne/README.md

 Authenticating
 --------------

+Credentials can be obtained from the [API Keys] section of the [Mythic Beasts] control panel.
+Credentials can be unrestricted, allowing them to manage all zones on your account, or restricted to individual zones, records and record types.

 Authentication information is stored in a `.env` file in your working directory.

     MYTHIC_BEASTS_API_KEY="xxxx"
     MYTHIC_BEASTS_SECRET="xxxxxxxx"

+Alternatively you can define them as environment variables.

 Why is it called Delphyne?